 - a single base year from which all future annual increases would be calculated;

 - annual increases based on population growth (or a similar measure of service load), on inflation, and on changes in economic activity;

 - a requirement that excess revenue be used first to bring rainy-day fundsState budget-stabilization funds that policymakers add to when the economy and therefore tax revenue are strong and spend from when the economy and therefore tax revenue are weak. to adequate percentages of general fund expenditures; and

 - a procedure for refunding surplus revenue, as nearly as possible, to those who paid it.

-Efforts to balance the budget or address shortfalls should remain the purview of the legislature and be fully negotiated by elected officials.
-If the responsibility for identifying possible solutions is delegated to an outside body, the following principles should apply:
+Efforts to balance the budget or address shortfalls should remain the purview of the legislative branch.
+They should be fully negotiated by elected officials.

-- the time horizon for the life of the entity should be clear and realistic; and
+- The time horizon for the life of the entity should be clear and realistic.

-- the solutions proposed must be subject to debate by accountable representatives and open to amendment.
+- Proposed solutions must be subject to debate by accountable representatives and open to amendment.